alefesouza/thanosjs/README.md

 ### Why the package name is not thanos or thanosjs?

-When I developed this package I didn't notice that there was another package names "thanos-js", so npm didn't allow me to upload as "thanosjs".
+When I developed this package I didn't notice that there was another package named "thanos-js", so npm didn't allow me to upload as "thanosjs".